kraftaa/kraftaa.github.io/2025-2-28-postgres.md

 _CPU Efficiency_: Batch processing is CPU-intensive, and Rust's zero-cost abstractions mean we can process more data with fewer compute resources.

-_Small Binaries_: Our compiled ETL applications are typically under 10MB, which makes deployment and scaling quick and efficient.
+_Small Binaries_: Our compiled ETL applications are typically under 250MB, which makes deployment and scaling quick and efficient.

-When you're processing time-sensitive data, these performance benefits translate directly to business value - fresher data for analysis and decision-making.
+When we're processing time-sensitive data, these performance benefits translate directly to the fresher data for analysis and decision-making.

 <span id="challenges-rust">3.4 The Challenges of Working with Rust</span>

-Working with Rust came with its own set of challenges that anyone considering a similar approach should know about.
+Working with Rust came with its own set of challenges anyone considering a similar approach should know about.

-While Rust's strengths were clear, getting comfortable with its ownership and borrowing rules took some serious adjustment.
-Handling large data structures and managing memory efficiently was tricky at times.
-But in the end, the performance and safety we got made those hurdles worth it.
+While Rust's advantages were clear, getting comfortable with its ownership and borrowing rules took some serious learning.
+Handling large data structures, managing memory efficiently and wrangling concurrency was sometimes tricky and challenging.
+But in the end, the performance and safety we got made those hardships worth it.

 Some specific pain points: